An Executive Summary for Parents

 All allocation of the Pupil Premium funding will be targeted at accelerating progress, moving children to at least age related expectations.
 This could include - the delivery of an engaging and relevant curriculum, staff training and development in line with children's needs, the provision of extra curricular experiences, staff to deliver bespoke intervention programmes, learning mentor support, Special Needs (SENCo) support, English as an Additional Language (EALCo) support, family leaning opportunities and other initiatives which the school deems necessary to meet the needs of the children.

 The senior leadership team will report termly to the Governing Body on the use and impact of the Pupil Premium Grant.
+Measuring barriers that children face and what the impact is.

 Mrs Bridges (Executive Headteacher)